malcolm-kee/gatsby-source-mysql/README.md

 ### joining queries

-It's possible to join the results of the queries by providing `parentName` and `foreignKey` to the query object.
+It's possible to join the results of the queries by providing `parentName`, `foreignKey`, and `cardinality` to the query object.

-> Currently only one-to-many join is supported.
-If you have a use case for one-to-one or many-to-many join, [raise an issue][raise-issue], and I'll look into it.
+> Currently only one-to-one and one-to-many relationship are supported.
+If you have a use case for many-to-many relationship, [raise an issue][raise-issue], and I'll look into it.

 ```javascript
 // In your gatsby-config.js